 One way to find out if it’s a good fit is to to ask whether the lawyer has represented clients in similar situations in the past.

 In general, your retainer agreement (the contract you and your attorney sign) will outline the services your bankruptcy attorney will provide.
 Your attorney’s job is also to provide you with competent advice throughout the bankruptcy process.

 First, you can expect your attorney to tell you whether filing for bankruptcy would be in your best interest.
 If it is, you should also learn:

 Most importantly, if you have any questions, you can expect your attorney to respond to your calls or emails promptly.

 Filing for bankruptcy requires you to complete a lengthy packet of forms.
 Almost all bankruptcy attorneys have specialized software that prepares and files your required bankruptcy paperwork with the court.

-After you file for bankruptcy, you must attend a mandatory hearing called the meeting of creditors (also called the 341 hearing).
-And depending on the facts of your individual case, you (or your attorney) may need to go to additional hearings.
-In some cases, your attorney may advise you that you don’t have to come to a particular hearing.
-But your lawyer should still go on your behalf.
+After filing for bankruptcy, all debtors must attend a mandatory hearing called the 341 meeting of creditors.
+But, depending on your case, you (or your attorney) might need to go to additional hearings.

 Some common types of hearings you can expect your attorney to represent you at: